PEESEgroup/QA-PBP-RL-Nexus/README.md

 - `Peptide Design QA+RL/MD_Data.xlsx`: provides the adsorption enthalpy (dH) and adsorption free energy (dG) for peptides, with values calculated using the MM/GBSA method.
 Separate tabs are provided for PE, PP, PS, and PET.
 Each tab lists results for peptides found by QA, PepBD, PPO, or generation of a random amino acid sequence.
 Each entry lists the peptide amino acid sequence, the adsorption enthalpy, and adsorption-free energy.

 - `Peptide Design QA+RL/Peptide_Properties.csv`: contains the Camsol solubility score and the net peptide charge for peptides designed by QA, PepBD, and PPO.
 For QA and PPO designs, the system conformation corresponding to the design is listed.

-- `Peptide Design QA+RL/PottsModel_Energies`: contains all one-body energies (SingleEnergy.txt) and two-body energies (Pairwise.txt) for all system conformations (or "bb"s) for PE, PP, PS, and PET.

-- `Peptide Design QA+RL/PPO_All_Sequences_All_Conformations`: contains all solutions found by PPO for all sampled system conformations.
-The results for each conformation are in a separate folder named "bb".
-As described in the manuscript, a sampled amino acid sequence is only considered a solution if its corresponding score is within 5 of the best scores found by QA.

 - `Peptide Design QA+RL/PPO_NumUnique_vs_Score.csv`: contains the total number of solutions found per system conformation, as well as the best score found by QA for that conformation.